reachbsr-EKA/admissibility-execution-control/README.md

 ### Stopping rule

-The finite semantic core is frozen under the rule:
+The finite Lean semantic core is frozen under the rule:

 > **STOP ONTOLOGICAL EXPANSION**

-The purpose of the stopping rule is methodological: once the required structural distinctions are represented, imported, and verified, stronger claims must be introduced as new research objects rather than silently folded into the existing core.
+The stopping rule applies to the established semantic baseline.
+Its purpose is methodological: once the required structural distinctions are represented, imported, and verified within the defined formal scope, stronger claims must not be silently folded back into that core.

+Further work therefore proceeds only when licensed by a distinct downstream object, including:

+- a specifically bounded engineering theorem;
+- an executable requirement;
+- an independently defined verification obligation; or
+- a separately identified research branch.

-The formal repository separates roles explicitly: `main` is the frozen canonical semantic baseline; `research/verification-construction` contains completed bounded Phase-A research establishing verification ≠ construction within its stated formal scope, with no computational-complexity or P vs NP claim; `infra/codespaces-lean` provides the reproducible Lean/Codespaces environment; and `public/inspection-surface` provides the repository-facing documentation and inspection layer.
+The frozen formal repository preserves these roles explicitly:

+- `main` — canonical semantic baseline;
+- `research/verification-construction` — completed bounded Phase-A research establishing verification ≠ construction within its stated formal scope, with no computational-complexity or P vs NP claim;
-`K5Execution` and this repository serve complementary roles. `K5Execution` is the canonical Lean-focused formal source for reproducibility and bounded theorem work; `admissibility-execution-control` preserves the broader research, engineering, architectural, evidentiary, and research-lineage context.
-Further formal continuation beyond the frozen baseline requires a specifically bounded engineering theorem, executable requirement, or separately licensed research branch.
+- `infra/codespaces-lean` — reproducible Lean/Codespaces environment;
+- `public/inspection-surface` — repository-facing documentation and inspection layer.

+`K5Execution` remains the canonical Lean-focused source for the frozen semantic baseline and bounded theorem work represented here.

+This public repository serves a broader role: it preserves the research lineage and distinguishes external evidence, engineering results, formal results, structural interpretations, historical provenance, active engineering, and open research.

+Downstream engineering may therefore continue beyond the frozen Lean baseline without reopening it.
+New implementations, verification systems, authority models, or research-navigation mechanisms acquire standing through their own evidence and do not retroactively modify the scope of the established formal core.

 ## Structural insights